 Parker v.
 District of Columbia, 478 F.3d 370, 400 (D.C.
 Cir.
-2007), aff'd sub nom, Heller.5 The Supreme Court affirmed using the same approach, concluding the city had no discretion to refuse issuance of the permit.
+2007), aff'd sub nom, Heller.
+The Supreme Court affirmed using the same approach, concluding the city had no discretion to refuse issuance of the permit: "Assuming that Heller is not disqualified from the exercise of Second Amendment rights, the District must permit him to register his handgun and must issue him a license to carry it in the home."
 Heller, 554 U.S. at 635.